Plugfam/Salifu-V1/README.md

 ---

   ## DESCRIPTION
-I'm Salifu-V1 a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel.
+I'm Salifu-V1 a public WhatsApp bot with rich features Created by karimsalifu.
 Feel free to deploy my bot in any of the deployment site. 😜

  ---
 - Star ⭐ repo if you like this bot.